 Elementary Education, MA

 To be awarded the MA in Elementary Education, students must successfully complete a 36 semester hour program of study.
-Students must maintain an overall GPA of at least a 3.0 while enrolled in the MA degree program.
-Should a student fall below these minimum requirements, the College of Education program faculty will review the students eligibility to continue moving forward in the degree and licensure program.
+Students must maintain an overall GPA of at least 3.0 while enrolled in the MA degree program.
+Should a student fall below these minimum requirements, the program's faculty will review the student's eligibility to continue moving forward in the degree and licensure program.

 One semester prior to student teaching, traditional students must submit proof of passing the appropriate Elementary Education content exam that meets the state's criterion.

 Student Teaching for students in the traditional program must be passed with a minimum of C or higher.
-With permission of the department chair, traditional students may substitute ELED 471 TEACHER RESIDENCY AND SEMINAR IN THE ELEMENTARY SCHOOL 1 and ELED 472 TEACHER RESIDENCY AND SEMINAR IN THE ELEMENTARY SCHOOL 2 for ELED 448 IND.
+With the permission of the department chair, traditional students may substitute ELED 471 TEACHER RESIDENCY AND SEMINAR IN THE ELEMENTARY SCHOOL 1 and ELED 472 TEACHER RESIDENCY AND SEMINAR IN THE ELEMENTARY SCHOOL 2 for ELED 448 IND.
 COACH & FIELD EXP III, ELED 470 STUDENT TEACHING AND SEMINAR IN THE ELEMENTARY SCHOOL, and ELED 480.

 |EDUC 402||CHILD & ADOLESCENT DEVELOPMENT, LEARNING AND MOTIVATION||3|